CSlocumWX/ams_extended_abstract/README.md

 \end{document}
 ```

+### Bibliography Style
+This LaTeX template includes and uses the [AMS reference and citation format](https://www.ametsoc.org/ams/index.cfm/publications/authors/journal-and-bams-authors/formatting-and-manuscript-components/references/)
+reference section style.
+This means that your existing
+`.bib` file will work here without needing changes.

+While the AMS extended abstract format requires citations
+to use AMS style, the style can be changed.
+To change, `ametsocV6` in the
+`\bibliographystyle{}` command can be swapped for any user specified
+`.bst` file if a different reference and in-text citation format is
+preferred (note that this would not adhere to the AMS extended
+abstract formatting guidelines).

 ## Using DocumentMetadata
+The recent updates by the LaTeX Project have allowed
+LaTeX engine generated PDF files to adhere to PDF
+standard formats like PDF/A, PDF/UA, and PDF/X.
+Because of these recent changes, please use [TeX Live 2025](https://tug.org/texlive/) or newer.
-Consider compiling with LuaLaTeX to create standard compliant PDFs, especially the UA-2 standard.
+For the best results, consider compiling with LuaLaTeX to create standard compliant PDFs, especially the UA-2 standard.
 Note that these options do not guarantee compliance with the standards.
 So, you must manually check the output.
 Also, some LaTeX packages do not work with DocumentMetadata and cause errors.
 See the comments at the top of the template for additional information.